Health Equity and Health Disparities in Cancer Survivorship

 Advancing health equity in cancer survivorship is central to the Office of Cancer Survivorship (OCS) mission to enhance the quality and length of survival of all persons diagnosed with cancer.

 All cancer survivors should have the opportunity to achieve their highest level of health possible, also known as health equity.
-Unfortunately, there are obstacles to health that can affect where cancer survivors live, grow, learn, work, play, worship, access care, and age.
+Unfortunately, there are obstacles to health related to where cancer survivors live, grow, learn, work, play, worship, access care, and age.
 These barriers can create differences in healthcare utilization, quality of care, and health outcomes, also known as health disparities.

-The causes of health disparities are therefore multiple, multilevel, complex, and intertwined.
-However, researchers, advocacy groups, community organizations, health systems, clinicians, cancer survivors, caregivers, and other collaborators can work together to advance health equity in survivorship by identifying and intervening upon the modifiable obstacles, pathways, and mechanisms that create and amplify health disparities.
+The causes the these health differences are multiple, multilevel, complex, and intertwined.
+However, researchers, advocacy groups, community organizations, health systems, clinicians, cancer survivors, caregivers, and other collaborators can work together to identify and intervene upon the modifiable obstacles, pathways, and mechanisms that create and amplify health disparities.

 Selected examples of health equity research in cancer survivorship include the following: